superluminar-io/terraform-workshop/1-getting-started/README.md

 Until now, we used local files for the Terraform state.
 That's okay for a workshop but doesn't work for production workloads.
 The problem is, that we always need the state to apply changes.
 So if you want to work on the same stack with a team or some form of automation, then you need to share the state with others.
 The recommended solution is a remote backend.
 In this workshop, we focus on an S3 bucket, but you have [different options](https://www.terraform.io/language/settings/backends).
 Instead of keeping the state locally, we upload the state to the S3 bucket and read the current status from there.

-1. Create a new S3 bucket in the [AWS management console](https://s3.console.aws.amazon.com/s3/bucket/create?region=eu-west-1).
+1. Create a new S3 bucket in the [AWS Management Console](https://s3.console.aws.amazon.com/s3/bucket/create?region=eu-west-1).
 Copy the name of the bucket afterward.
 2. Go to the file `main.tf` and replace it:
   ```tf
   terraform {